 I'm not sure I did.
 Or if I did at one time, I'm not sure I can ever be that woman again.
 I've changed.
 I know it.

-The Doctor tries to tell me that.
-Tries to get me to open up.
+The Doctor tries to get me to open up.
 And sometimes he's successful.
 Sometimes I tell him what I'm feeling.
-But usually it's only once he's exhausted me in bed, when I lay sweaty and breathing hard on a holo-bed in his holo-arms, and he uses his holo-psychology on me.
+But usually it's only once he's exhausted me in bed, when I lie sweaty and breathing hard on a holo-bed in his holo-arms, and he uses his holo-psychology on me.

 I think he may love me.
 That should concern me.
 That should make me nervous.
-It's no doubt a bad sign that it does not.
+It's no doubt a bad sign that it doesn't.
 I go to him more often than I should.
-I tell him I only come for the counseling sessions, but there is something safe in being with him.
-Something that is the same as what I left behind.
-His disapproval is familiar and far gentler than that of the other people I've hurt--and less raw than the disappointment of my mother and sister as they watch me pace in my Terran cage.
+I tell him I only come for the counseling sessions, but there's something safe in being with him.
+Something that's the same as what I left behind.
+His disapproval is familiar and far gentler than that of the other people I've hurt—and less raw than the disappointment of my mother and sister as they watch me pace in my Terran cage.

 I don't love him.
 I'm just using him.
 The fact that I'll take him with me if I do manage to convince the right people to give me a ship does not mean I love him.